High School Students and Parents

 Dear High School Students and Parents,

 Welcome to the Health Professions and Prelaw Center!
-HPPLC is part of University Division and the Office of the Vice Provost for Undergraduate Education, but serves the entire Indiana University Bloomington community and beyond.
+HPPLC is part of the Office of the Vice Provost for Undergraduate Education, but serves the entire Indiana University Bloomington community and beyond.
 HPPLC's mission is to help Indiana University students, from freshman to alumni, become thoughtful, well-prepared applicants to professional schools across the country.
 In this spirit, we would like to offer some suggestions for high school students who are considering a career in law, medicine, or another health profession, and we're confident that parents will also find this information useful.

 Best wishes, and great success along whichever path you choose!